 A Guide to Vacationing on the Baby Steps

-While you’re working the plan, you might wonder how vacation fits into everything.
+While you’re working on getting out of debt and progressing through the Baby Steps, you might wonder how vacation fits into the plan.
 Like, when is it reasonable to plan for a weeklong trip to the beach, and when does a staycation make more sense?

-If you’re asking those types of questions this summer, we’re here to help!
+If you’re asking those types of questions as we're approaching summer, we’re here to help!
 Here are some general guidelines to help you work through vacations during the Baby Steps.

 Baby Steps 1 and 2